Update: The Aquarium of the Pacific will re-open to the public on Sunday, June 14th!

-You’ll find so much to see and do at the Aquarium of the Pacific in Long Beach.
+Whenever you go, you’ll find so much to see and do at the Aquarium of the Pacific in Long Beach.
 In addition to having thousands of animal exhibits, a shark lagoon and penguin habitat, families will find a fun special event almost every weekend or holiday.

-And in May 2019, the Aquarium of the Pacific has opened the first major expansion in its two-decade history: a new wing called Pacific Visions.
+And in May 2019, the Aquarium of the Pacific opened the first major expansion in its two-decade history: a new wing called Pacific Visions.

 The new wing houses the state-of-the-art immersive Honda Pacific Visions Theater, features interactive exhibitions, an art gallery that transports visitors under the ocean, and live animal exhibits, all intended to showcase the most pressing environmental issues of our time and help explore alternative pathways to designing a more sustainable future.

 MomsLA is your source for Things to do in Los Angeles With Kids

 100 Aquarium Way, Long Beach, CA 90802